Skip to main content

 Cincinnati's Commercial Pipeline

 Cincinnati has $5B+ in announced or active commercial development through 2028 — FC Cincinnati's mixed-use, UC Health Clifton expansion, Convention HQ Hotel, the Brent Spence corridor, and 1500 Ovation Way.
-Healthcare and multifamily lead the demand for site work, and RCG is positioned to compete on the $25K–$500K landscape and drainage scopes those projects generate.
+Healthcare and multifamily lead the demand for landscape and hardscape install scope, and RCG is positioned to compete on the $25K–$500K landscape, paver, sod, and grading scopes those projects generate.

 Cincinnati Commercial Site Works FAQs